The Employee Assistance Program (EAP) is the flagship initiative for the Corrections Foundation.

 Formal requests for financial assistance must be made through the appropriate Warden, Circuit Administrator or Central Office Director.
 Requests – whether recommended or not – are then forwarded directly to the Corrections Foundation for final determination.

 Staff must be a member of the Corrections Foundation to receive consideration for maximum financial assistance.
-However, any DC employee who is in crisis and meets the current eligibility criteria can request one-time assistance of $250 by contacting their Warden, Circuit Administrator or Central Office Director.
+However, any DC employee who is not a member of the Corrections Foundation but is in crisis and meets the current eligibility criteria can request one-time assistance of $100 by contacting their Warden, Circuit Administrator or Central Office Director.